MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### AIP scanner: General availability support for DLP policies

-Microsoft 365 Data Loss Prevention (DLP) policies are now supported with the Azure Information Protection unified labeling scanner directly in the main installation instead of a [dedicated version](#version-210430-for-dlp-policies-public-preview).
+Microsoft 365 Data Loss Prevention (DLP) policies are now supported with the Azure Information Protection unified labeling scanner directly in the main installation instead of a dedicated version only.

 - **Using a DLP policy** enables the scanner to detect potential data leaks by matching DLP rules to files stored in file shares and SharePoint Server.